Star Trek: Planet of the Titans: Cancellation

 Bryant and Scott turned in their script on March 1, 1977.
 It was rejected by Paramount and they departed the project in April 1977 because they found that Kaufman's and Roddenberry's ideas for the film repeatedly conflicted.
 They later said they were disappointed as they felt it had been "absolutely a 'go' picture" and that "It was just one of those deals that happens at studios from time to time that fell down the middle."
 Jeffrey Katzenberg informed the director on May 8 that the film was cancelled; it had an increased budget of $10 million at the time.
 This was some three weeks prior to the release of Star Wars.
 Several explanations for the cancellation have been put forth.
 One claims the studio felt that the production had taken too long and another science fiction film would not be successful so soon after Star Wars because the fans would not pay to see two science fiction films.
 Kaufmann later claimed that Paramount had attributed the cancellation to the success of Star Wars at the box office, but as Titans was cancelled prior to Star Wars being released, the box office could not have played a factor.
 Diller stated that it was cancelled because both treatments felt forced and different from the episodes of The Original Series.
 He instead suggested that they returned to the series format and therefore move forward with a project that would become the never-completed television series Star Trek: Phase II.
-Kaufmann went on to direct films such as Invasion of the Body Snatchers (1978) and The Right Stuff (1983).
+Kaufman went on to direct films such as Invasion of the Body Snatchers (1978) and The Right Stuff (1983).
 Although the film was never made, it was later discussed by critics and writers.
 David Hughes included it in his book The Greatest Science Fiction Movies Never Made (2008) in the chapter about the planned Star Trek films of the 1970s.